11 Ways to Spend Leftover Accounting Inventory Budget

 Is there leftover inventory budget when you use flexible demand-based budgeting?

-While some very small businesses may only determine their inventory budget once a year, more sophisticated businesses use a flexible inventory budget based on existing inventory balances and at least monthly forecasts of sales demand.
+While some very small businesses may only determine their inventory budget once a year, more sophisticated businesses use a flexible inventory budget based on existing inventory balances and at least monthly forecast of sales demand.

 In manufacturing companies, the process is called master production scheduling and material requirements planning.
 Inventory requirements are projected, and purchases are made as needed to meet the manufacturing schedule.
 Some manufacturing companies like Dell use just-in-time inventory that orders inventory as required to meet demand and minimizes in-stock inventory levels.